Article

 Give Them Chew Toys

 If your puppy won’t stop biting, give them something appropriate and fun to chew on!
-Puppy chew toys are an excellent way to keep pups’ teeth away from things like a chair leg, a sneaker, or your ankles!
+Puppy chew toys are an excellent way to help stop your puppy from biting your hands, chair legs, or sneaker!

 Offer Cooling Relief